top of page

 Scratches are inevitable with hardwood floors.
 Minor scratches can often be buffed out with a touch-up kit or fine steel wool.
 For deeper scratches, sanding and refinishing the affected area is often necessary.
 To prevent future scratches, consider using furniture pads, area rugs, and ensuring your pet's nails are regularly trimmed.

 How do we fix these?
-If severe and are solid oak planks, we will do a full replacment and a full sanding.
+If severe and are solid oak planks, we will do a full replacement and a full sanding.
 If a factory finished product, we'll requested to have more of the exact same boards onsite to replace.
-In some cases, we'll be able to color in the scratch and help hide it somewhat but only full replacment will fix deeply gouged boards.
+In some cases, we'll be able to color in the scratch and help hide it somewhat but only full replacement will fix deeply gouged boards.

 Chemical Spills: